Teriks/pake/docs/source/multitasking.rst

 Concurrency Inside Tasks
 ========================

-Work can be submitted to the threadpool pake is running its tasks on to achieve a predictable level of concurrency that is limited by the **--jobs** commandline argument, or the **jobs** parameter of :py:meth:`pake.run` and :py:meth:`pake.Pake.run`.
+Work can be submitted to the threadpool pake is running registered tasks on to achieve a predictable level of concurrency for sub tasks that is limited by the **--jobs** command line argument.

+(or the **jobs** parameter of :py:meth:`pake.run` and :py:meth:`pake.Pake.run`)

 This is done using the :py:class:`pake.MultitaskContext` returned by :py:meth:`pake.TaskContext.multitask`.